pschou/pki-webauth/README.md

 * This reverse proxy blocks Log4j and other user-agent escapes.

 # Comparing PKI to tokens:
+* First and formost: get rid of the dreaded PASSWORDS and updating passwords with PKI tokens!
+A huge win for the user.
-* Tokens are issued and maintained by a central token issuing server
+* Tokens are issued and maintained by a central token issuing server.
+The user browser bounces back and forth between to pick up new tokens and renew tokens.
-* PKI use the person’s identity provided by the certificate and the reverse proxy maintains the authorization levels needed for the use of that webapp
+* PKI use the person’s identity provided by the PKI certificate and the reverse proxy maintains the authorization levels needed for the use of that webapp.
-* Tokens rely on cookies and are relevant to a user’s session, meaning if a person’s session token is compromised, the attacker can assume the role of that person
+* Tokens rely on cookies and are relevant to a user’s session, meaning if a person’s session token(s) are compromised, the attacker can assume the role of that person
 * PKI cards are physical and are locked down once removed from a reader with a PIN.
 The act of removing the card locks the smart chip to prevent usage